Seven planting ideas from Chelsea Flower Show

 Brownfield, gravelly, substrate planting was definitely on show, which while we aren’t all being asked to fill our gardens with rubble, does show the potential of chance plantings in places we might previously have ignored – or equally the need to embrace diverse ideas of gardens as our climate becomes more extreme and we search for more shared green spaces in our cities and towns.

 Here’s a simple example of the sort of opportunistic, resilient planting that can bring benefits to health, wellbeing and pollinators.
-In John Davies and Steve Wiliams’s Centre for Mental Health Balance Garden, Papaver rhoeas, purple toadflax Linaria purpurea, corn chamomile Anthemis arvensis, wild rocket Diplotaxis tenuifolia – gone to seed but the pods can be harvested for a punchy salad crunch – and the pretty yellow flowers of wild mustard Sinapis arvensis prove that tough-grown, weedy choices very much have a place in our future planting choices.
+In John Davies and Steve Wiliams’s Centre for Mental Health Balance Garden from 2023, Papaver rhoeas, purple toadflax Linaria purpurea, corn chamomile Anthemis arvensis, wild rocket Diplotaxis tenuifolia – gone to seed but the pods can be harvested for a punchy salad crunch – and the pretty yellow flowers of wild mustard Sinapis arvensis prove that tough-grown, weedy choices very much have a place in our future planting choices.